BobBuildTool/bob/doc/manual/configuration.rst

    dependency (named "forwarded tools" thereafter).
 #.
 For each dependency do the following:

    a.
-Descent to the dependency recipe with the forwarded tools
+Descend to the dependency recipe with the forwarded tools
    b.
 Merge all tools of the ``provideTools`` section of the dependency into
       the local tools if ``tools`` is listed in the ``use`` attribute of the dependency.
    c.
 If the ``forward`` attribute of the dependency is ``True`` then any
-      merged tools of the previous step is updated in the forwarded tools too.
+      merged tools of the previous step are updated in the forwarded tools too.

-While the full set of tools is carried through the dependency tree only a specified subset of these tools is available when executing the steps of a recipe.
+While the full set of tools is carried through the dependency tree, only a specified subset of these tools is available when executing the steps of a recipe.
 The available tools are defined by {checkout,build,package}Tools.
 A tool that is consumed in one step is also set in the following.
 This means a